 Friendship bay, on the southern face of Bequia, boasts postcard-perfect waters and soft hospitable sand, providing a dramatic viewpoint overlooking Petit Nevis and the Isle of Quartre.
 And, on the other side of the island, don’t miss Lower Bay, a somewhat livelier seafront with bustling restaurants and bars adorning the promenade.

 Even at peak times of the year, you’ll only ever have to share these coastal beauty spots with a handful of other people

 Bequia has a proud history of yacht building and the deep-set Admiralty Bay is one of the Caribbean’s most protected, as well as most scenic, natural harbours.
-Steep, verdant hillsides slope into cobalt waters where scores of sailing yachts gather.
+Steep, verdant hillsides slope into glistening waters where scores of sailing yachts gather.